cerebral/cerebral/docs/docs/docs/tutorial/render_state.md

 It's time for your first challenge!

 - Add another state to the store called *subTitle*
-- Connect *subTitle* to the App component and display it in a *H3* element
+- Connect *subTitle* to the App component and replace the content of the H2 with that state

 If it did not work try jumping to the next chapter or [shout at us on Discord](https://discord.gg/0kIweV4bd2bwwsvH).